bird-house/birdhousebuilder.recipe.conda/README.rst

    A list of space separated conda channels (optional).
 These channels are merged with conda-channels option.

 ``env``
    Name of conda environment used for installation (optional).
-If environment is missing then all packages are installed in the anaconda root environment (``anaconda-home``).
+If environment is missing then all packages are installed in the birdhouse environment (``birdhouse``).

 ``default-pkgs``
    A list of packages to install when creating environment separated by space (optional).
 Default: ``python``